-But in reality, there’s no reason to be anxious about dashboard lights.
-They are just the way that the car communicates with the driver.
+But there’s no reason to be anxious about dashboard lights.
+They are just the way your car communicates.
 Though many of the lights are merely notifications, warning lights in particular can deliver important information about vehicle maintenance.
-It is important to be able to understand the meaning of your dashboard lights and know what to do in response to them.
-Paying attention to these lights and knowing what they mean can help you get more good years out of your car, and keep it running as tight as a drum.
+Understanding the meaning of your dashboard lights and symbols can determine what action to take.
+Paying attention to these alerts and knowing what they mean can help you get more good years out of your car.

-Yellow or orange dashboard lights are low-grade warning lights.
-There is a problem in your car that you should deal with in the very near future.
-Your car can usually still be driven a few miles, or the fix is one that can be easily taken care of, like closing your car door or pulling up to a gas station to fill your fuel tank.
+- Yellow or orange dashboard lights are low-grade warning lights.
+There is a problem in your car that you should address in the very near future.
+Your car can usually still be driven a few miles, or the fix is a simple one, like closing your car door or pulling up to a gas station to fill your fuel tank.

-Red dashboard lights are serious warning lights.
+- Red dashboard lights are serious warning lights.
 You should stop immediately, or risk damage to the car (or worse, yourself).
 If you are out driving when you see a red warning light, pull over and deal with the problem.
+If your car requires immediate attention from a professional, don’t drive it to the shop, contact AAA Roadside Assistance for a tow.
+The exception to the red warning rule is of course the hazard light symbol, which simply reminds the driver that they have engaged the hazard lights and is not an issue in itself.

-15 Thoughts on “What Are Your Dashboard Lights Telling You?”
+19 Thoughts on “What Are Your Dashboard Lights Trying To Tell You?”

 Leave A Comment